braze-inc/braze-docs/_docs/_hidden/private_betas/shopify.md

 ![Shopify][14]{: style="max-width:80%;"}

+_Note: If you are looking to segment by custom event properties, please ensure that you work with your Customer Success Manager to enable filtering for all relevant event properties that you'd like to use within segmentation and liquid._

-For the Shopify Abandoned Checkout event, you will also be able to segment and liquid template the items within your most recent abandoned cart for the following custom attributes:
+For the Shopify Abandoned Checkout event, you are also able to segment and liquid template the items within your most recent abandoned cart for the following custom attributes:
 - `product IDs`
 - `skus`
 - `name`